Dax89/automaton.nvim/README.md

     events = {
         workspacechanged = function(ws)
-          -- "ws" is the current workspace object end
+          -- "ws" is the current workspace object (can be nil) end
     }
 })